CrowdStrike/crimson-falcon/docs/OdsApi.md

 api_instance = Falcon::OdsApi.new
 opts = {
   filter: 'filter_example', # String | A FQL compatible query string.
-Terms: [id profile_id description.keyword initiated_from filecount.scanned filecount.malicious filecount.quarantined filecount.skipped affected_hosts_count status severity scan_started_on scan_completed_on created_on created_by last_updated]
+Terms: [id profile_id description.keyword initiated_from filecount.scanned filecount.malicious filecount.quarantined filecount.skipped affected_hosts_count status severity scan_started_on scan_completed_on created_on created_by last_updated targeted_host_count missing_host_count]
   offset: 56, # Integer | Index of the starting resource
   limit: 56, # Integer | The max number of resources to return
   sort: 'id|asc' # String | The property to sort on, followed by a |, followed by the sort direction, either \"asc\" or \"desc\"